 The extend setting is used to extend the duration of an actuation, as presented to the controller.
 The extension timer begins the instant the detector channel input is inactive.
 The actuation is presented to the controller immediately and retained until the actuation is removed and the extension timer times out.
-Thus, an actuation that is one second in duration at the channel input can be extended to three seconds if the extend setting is set to two seconds.
+Thus, an actuation that is 1 s in duration at the channel input can be extended to 3 s if the extend setting is set to 2 s.